Henry’s Ivory Silk Jacket in Goodfellas

 Ray Liotta has recalled anecdotes of Scorsese stepping in to tie Liotta’s necktie for him to ensure that it would be totally accurate for the period and setting.
 The slim ivory silk tie that Henry wears in this scene is certainly reasonable for a sharp, ambitious mobster to wear for a night out in the summer of ’63, although most of the knot is totally hidden beneath that big collar.

 Not yet totally swamped by the jewelry demands of being both a mobster and a married man, Henry keeps his accessories somewhat simple early on.
-In addition to the Standard Mafia Issue gold pinky ring on his right hand, he also wears an all-gold watch secured to his right wrist by a black alligator strap.
+In addition to the Standard Mafia Issue gold pinky ring on his right hand, he also wears an all-gold watch—said to be an Orion quartz watch, confirmed by a Propstore auction—secured to his right wrist by a dark brown lizard leather strap.
 Still fully Catholic, he wears only his gold cross on a gold necklace with no Star of David to be seen.

 Go Big or Go Home